 Topic: Field Status Review Process

 Section: Field Education

 Original Date: 06/13/2006

-Date Revised: 05/01/2012 Updated By: D. Elze; L. Lewis
+Date Revised: 08/01/2018 Updated By: I. Kim; L. Lewis

-POLICY: Students who are terminated from their field placement or who fail SW550, 551, 552, or 553 (i.e., field education) will have their field status reviewed.
+POLICY: Field Status is reviewed when a placement is terminated or a student fails SW550, 551, 552, or 553 (i.e., field education course).
 If field failure is not being considered, the student will meet with field staff and will be given an option to repeat field.
-If field failure has occurred, a field status review meeting will be held with field staff, the Director of Student Services, and the MSW Program Director.
-The MSW Program Director, with input from all parties, will determine whether the student will be permitted to repeat field in another field site.
+If field failure has occurred or is being considered, a field status review meeting will be held with field staff, a Student Services staff member, and the MSW Program Director.
+The committee will determine whether the student will be permitted to repeat field in another field site.
 If the student will not be permitted to repeat field, the student will be dismissed from the program.
 The student has the options of voluntarily withdrawing from the program or appealing the dismissal prior to the dismissal deadline.